Salaamun alaykum, dear readers!

 • ***Let’s take each of the 14 initials, add their number of occurrences in the initialed Surahs, add the sum of the Surah numbers where that initial occurs, and you do the same for all 14 Surahs.
 Like for example, the initial Alif occurs in the beginning of 13 Surahs.
 Adding their Surah numbers would give 2+3+7+10+11+12+13+14+15+29+30+31+32 is 209.
 If you add 209 with 13 (the number of occurrences of this initial) you would get the number 222.
 And doing this calculation for all 14 Quranic initials would give 2033 (19 x 107).

 • ***Also, if we add the Surah numbers where the initials occur, plus the number of letters in each initial (with repetition), plus the number of verses that contains a Quranic initial, we get a multiple of 19.
 For instance, both Surah 2 and 3 are initialed with Alif, Lam, Meem.
 We can add 2 (Surah 2) + 3 (Surah 3) + 3 (the number of letters in the initial for Surah 2) + 3 (the number of letters in the initial for Surah 3) + 1 (the number of verses containing a Quranic initial for Surah 2) + 1 (the number of verses containing a Quranic initial for Surah 3) and we do the same for all other initialed Surahs.
 The grand total is 931 (19 x 49).
-If we were to switch it up and multiply (instead of add) the Surah numbers with the number of letters in the initials they contain, and add the products, and then add the total number of verses that contain a Quranic initial, we get a multiple of 19 as well.
+If we were to switch it up and multiply (instead of add) the Surah numbers with the number of letters in the initials they contain, and add the products, and then add the total number of verses that contain a Quranic initial, we get 2052 (19 x 108).***

 • There are 14 Arabic letters altogether that make the Quranic initials.
 If we add the GV of each of those Arabic letters with the number of the very first Surah in which that letter appears in a Quranic initial, we get 988 (19 x 52).
 For example, Alif is one of the letters in a Quranic initial.
 The very first initial in which it appears in the Quran is Surah 2, as the initial “Alif Lam Meem”.
 The GV of Alif is 1.
 So we are adding 2 + 1, and this is done for all 14 letters.